How to take better photos on your phone

 Don’t over-zoom

 Have you ever asked someone to take a photo of you, and when you hand them the camera they immediately zoom in to like 3.5x the size of the image?
 Yeah, me too.
 I know there’s a whole bunch of people who love the zoom, but I personally feel it’s used too much.
 Zoom can reduce the quality of your image.
 If you really want your subject to be closer, I recommend moving your body closer rather than zooming in.
-And before you zoom, ask yourself “what do I want to focus on this photo?”
+And before you zoom, ask yourself “what do I want to focus on in this photo?”
 So many times, you want to get a photo of a family or a person and the beautiful background isn’t captured.
 All because someone zoomed.
 This is my PSA to use zoom with caution. :) Please see below for some examples of when we zoomed when we didn’t need to (or maybe, shouldn’t have).
 That first one bothers me so much!
 Why did they ask us to hold up the “It’s my first time at Red Rocks” sign if they were just going to zoom in and crop it out?!

 When taking selfies, closer (to each other) is better